-B. Threatened & Endangered Species and Wetland Studies

-The Threatened & Endangered Species and Wetland Studies will be in accordance with the attached guidelines.
+B. Threatened & Endangered Species and Wetland Studies The Threatened & Endangered Species and Wetland Studies will be in accordance with the attached guidelines.
 The Consultant shall not contact USFWS or other Agencies directly.
-Once the study is completed, the Consultant shall complete the SPECIALIST REVIEW REQUEST FORM with the necessary attachments and specialist report and submit it electronically to the Biologist and copy the County/City and the ODOT Environmental Contract Manager.
-Once the report is finalized and approved and all coordinations completed, the ODOT Biologist will send the final memo back to the Consultant and any updated reports along with the letter from USFWS (if applicable) through ODOT Environmental Contract Manager.
+Once the study is completed, the Consultant shall contact the ODOT Biologist prior to preparing the reports in order to get the current report format.
+Once the report is complete the SPECIALIST REVIEW REQUEST FORM with the necessary attachments and specialist report and submit it electronically to the Biologist and copy the ODOT Environmental Project Manager for processing.
+Once the report is finalized and approved and all the coordination are complete, the ODOT Biologist will send the final memo back to the Consultant through the ODOT Environmental Project Manager along with the letter to and from USFWS (if applicable).
 These will be included as supporting documents in the CE Document.